-This comprehensive music bibliography features citations, abstracts and subject indexing.
-It provides broad yet detailed coverage, and facilitates both focused research and browsing for readers of all levels.
+Produced by Répertoire International de Littérature Musicale, this comprehensive music bibliography features citations, abstracts, and subject indexing.
+It provides broad and detailed coverage facilitates both focused research and browsing for readers of all levels.
 From hip hop to Händel, from ethnomusicology to music therapy, from elementary music education to advanced music theory, RILM is the first stop for the researcher who wants clear, verified bibliographic information that is fully cited, abstracted, and indexed.

 Detailed Coverage of a Wide Variety of Publications and Media

 RILM Abstracts of Music Literature features a wealth of content from the early 1800s through the present with some content coverage extending back as far as the late 18th century.
 Updated monthly, the database includes coverage of relevant articles from more than 10,000 journals, many of which are not specifically devoted to music.
 RILM Abstracts of Music Literature also includes more than 850,000 records with over 52,000 new records added every year.